Student funding and finance

 Students in England

-From 2018, universities and colleges in England can charge up to £9,250 a year for higher education courses.
+Universities and colleges in England can charge up to £9,250 a year for higher education courses.

 If you normally live in England and you’re studying for your first degree or other higher education qualification, you won't have to pay tuition fees upfront.
 Government loans are available to cover your fees and help with living costs.